 April mid is the time for Songkran, which is considered to be the hottest time of year in Thailand.
 As such the three-day of water festival doubles as a great excuse to have fun and cool off from the often uncomfortably hot April weather.

-Songkran is celebrated in every corners of Thailand you’ll find the biggest Songkran parties in Bangkok, Chiang Mai and Pattaya. if you’re travelling to Thailand.
+Songkran is celebrated in every corner of Thailand you’ll find the biggest Songkran parties in Bangkok, Chiang Mai and Pattaya. if you’re travelling to Thailand.

 Songkran is celebrated almost everywhere in Thailand, but certain neighbourhoods are a lot more fun than others.
 We’ve picked the two locations below mostly for the fun factor, as both offer the biggest crowds and most active parties during the three-day holiday.

-Songkran can be seem very intense and harsh but with the right attitude and preparation it’s easy to enjoy the three-day water fight and avoid most safety hazards. know how the tricks to have a fun, safe and faux pas-free Songkran experience:
+Songkran can seem very intense and harsh but with the right attitude and preparation, it’s easy to enjoy the three-day water fight and avoid most safety hazards. know how the tricks to have a fun, safe and faux pas-free Songkran experience: